antrea-io/antrea/docs/multicluster/architecture.md

 ### ClusterSet Establishment

-In a member cluster, Multi-cluster Controller watches and validates the ClusterSet and ClusterClaim CRs, and creates a MemberClusterAnnounce CR in the Common Area of the leader cluster to join the ClusterSet.
+In a member cluster, Multi-cluster Controller watches and validates the ClusterSet, and creates a MemberClusterAnnounce CR in the Common Area of the leader cluster to join the ClusterSet.

-In the leader cluster, Multi-cluster controller watches and validates the ClusterSet and Clusterclaim CRs, and initializes the ClusterSet.
-It also validates the MemberClusterAnnounce CR created by a member cluster and adds the cluster to the ClusterSet CR's member cluster list.
+In the leader cluster, Multi-cluster controller watches, validates and initializes the ClusterSet.
+It also validates the MemberClusterAnnounce CR created by a member cluster and updates the member cluster's connection status to `ClusterSet.Status`.

 ### Resource Export and Import